PostHog/posthog.com/contents/docs/cdp/batch-exports/bigquery.md

 * **Table ID:** The ID of the destination BigQuery table.
 This is not the fully-qualified name of a table, so omit the dataset and project IDs.
 For example for the fully-qualified table name `project-123:dataset:MyExportTable`, use only `MyExportTable` as the table ID.

 * **Dataset ID:** The ID of a BigQuery dataset where the table to export the data is located.
 Only the dataset ID is required, so omit the project ID.
 For example for the dataset `project-123:my-dataset` only `my-dataset` is to be used as the dataset ID.
-* **Google Cloud JSON key file:** In order to access your BigQuery instance, we use a Service Account.
-When creating one, a JSON key file will be generated.
-That JSON file needs to be uploaded here.
+* **Google Cloud JSON key file:** The JSON key file for your BigQuery Service Account to access your instance.
+Generated on Service Account creation.
 See [here](#setting-up-bigquery-access) for more information.